hjbct44/PorkPi/README.md

    1. touch file
    2. check file has been touched by PorkPi.py recently
    3. if file has not beentouched recently, reboot
-   4. execute PorkPiCheckEmail.py to check to see if recieved email for reboot or restart
+   4. execute PorkPiCheckEmail.py to check to see if received email for reboot or restart

  ./PorkPiCheckEmail.py
-   1. If recieved email from specific account with Subject = reboot, then reboot
+   1. If received email from specific account with Subject = reboot, then reboot
-   2. If recieved email from specific account with Subject = shutdown, then shutdown PorkPi
+   2. If received email from specific account with Subject = shutdown, then shutdown PorkPi

  ./StartWeighing.sh
-   1. execute HX711 with parameters to read weight of load cell and write reults to file o be picked up by PorkPi.py
+   1. execute HX711 with parameters to read weight of load cell and write reults to file to be picked up by PorkPi.py

  ./PorkPi